 You can see the many ways our employees serve our communities in our Corporate Social Responsibility Report.

 Below are updates of the latest initiatives from our employee groups.

 Our Guiding Principles provide a framework to help create and maintain the desired culture of FHLBank Indianapolis.
 It is how we work and interact as employees.
 It is the expectation of every employee to uphold and model the bank’s guiding principles.
 Further details on each of the bank’s five guiding principles can be found here.

 The Federal Home Loan Bank of Indianapolis (FHLBI) is committed to equal opportunity and will promote diversity through all business activities including employment, management, procurement, and contracting.
 FHLBI will conduct its policies and practices in a manner which treats each applicant, employee and contractor fairly on the basis of merit, experience, and other work-related criteria without regard to race, color, religion, national origin, sex, age, sexual orientation, gender identity, genetic information, veteran's status, or mental or physical disability, in accordance with federal law.
-Read our Office of Women and Minority Inclusion (OMWI) Equal Opportunity Policy Statement for more information.
+Read our Diversity and Inclusion Policy Statement for more information.

 The Bank does not discriminate on the basis of disability as defined by applicable law.
 The Bank attempts to reasonably accommodate the known disability of an employee or an applicant for employment where such person requests a reasonable accommodation and the accommodation would not constitute an undue hardship to the Bank's business.
 Contact Human Resources with any requests for reasonable accommodation.